Anderson-Andre-P/Anderson-Andre-P/README.md

 I am eager to take on new challenges and work on projects that allow me to further develop my skills in software development.
 My goal is to leverage my technical and non-technical skills to contribute to the development of efficient and effective software solutions.

-Currently, I am focused on honing my skills in JS Stack to develop for web and Mobile.
+Currently, I'm focused on improving my skills in the Flutter ecosystem to develop cross-platform applications.

 • I am currently Focused on developing my **software development skills**
 <br/>• Enthusiast of the **great web apps** and **modern** technologies